 IMPORTANT NOTE: The following are NOT on the list of four items noted: car trouble, vacation travel, travel scheduled by someone other than yourself, weddings, work responsibilities, illness of spouse or child.

 EXAM RULES

 - a.
 Phones and Beepers: On exam days, please have cellular phones and/or beepers turned off and removed from your desk surface.
 Please remove all phone ear pieces and/or Blue-Tooth devices.
 You may not use your wireless phone as a calculator or as a time piece on exam days.
-I have a zero tolerance policy regarding cellular phones ringing on exam day... if your phone rings, I take up your exam and you receive the grade you have earned on the work completed to that point.
-On lecture days, as a courtesy to me and to your classmates, I will appreciate your having cellular phones and/or beepers turned off.
-If you believe you need an exception to this policy, please discuss it with me. - b.
+I have a zero tolerance policy regarding cellular phones ringing on exam day... if your phone rings, I take up your exam and you receive the grade you have earned on the work completed to that point. - b.
 Calculators: You may NOT use your own calculator on exam days.
 You may not use your cell-phone as a calculator. - c.
 No books or notes may be used during exams.
 All material you bring to class with you must be placed on the floor. - d.
 I will supply all "scratch" paper. - e.
 I reserve the right to seat and/or re-seat any student before or during an exam. - f.
 Please come to class ten (10) minutes early on exam days and be ready to begin immediately when class is scheduled to start. - g.
 On exam days, please bring a picture ID to class.
-When you turn in your exam, I will ask to see your picture ID. - h.
+When you turn in your exam, I will ask to see your picture ID.
+If you cannot provide a picture ID at the time of the exam, a zero (0) will be recorded for your exam grade. - h.
+During exams, you may NOT leave the exam room.
+If you need to leave the room for any reason, you need to turn in your exam for a grade and you cannot return to the exam room.
+If you depart from the room without turning in your exam, a zero (0) will be recorded for your exam grade. - i.
 At the end of exams when I ask you to surrender your exams, I expect you to respond to my request.
 I will collect all outstanding exams and leave the room.
 If you do not relinquish your exam upon my request and prior to my departure from the room, a zero (0) will be recorded for your exam grade.